 THE IEEE ENGINEERING IN MEDICINE & BIOLOGY SOCIETY SPONSORS A PAPER COMPETITION FOR EMBS STUDENT MEMBERS (GRADUATES AND UNDERGRADUATES).

 Students should submit their entry to the Conference as a Contributed Paper by the deadline.
-Each student’s Faculty Advisor will be required to endorse their student’s submission by submitting a Nomination Form (download Word file of the Nomination Form) by the nomination form deadline.
+Each student’s Faculty Advisor will be required to endorse their student’s submission by submitting a Nomination Form by the nomination form deadline.
 Failure to submit the accompanying Nomination Form within the submission window will invalidate the respective student paper submission for the student paper competition.